-Students graduate with an interdisciplinary perspective about the challenges encountered by consumers and families.
-Family and Consumer Sciences students attain skills to assist families and consumers with quality of life decisions and challenges related to interpersonal/human relationships, consumer and financial resource management, personal development, nutrition and wellness, and balancing family and work.
+Students graduate with an interdisciplinary perspective about the challenges encountered by families and consumers.
+FCS students attain skills to assist families and consumers with quality of life decisions and challenges related to interpersonal/human relationships, consumer and financial resource management, personal development, nutrition and wellness, and balancing family and work.

 Students have the option of the Family and Consumer Sciences concentration or the Family and Consumer Sciences Education concentration.
-Graduates qualify to sit for the examination to be certified in Family and Consumer Sciences (CFCS) with the American Association of Family and Consumer Sciences.
+Graduates are eligible to take the exam to be certified in FCS with the American Association of Family and Consumer Sciences.

 - demonstrate an understanding and comprehension of the family and consumer sciences body of knowledge

 - demonstrate, at a professional level, oral and written communication and problem-solving proficiency within FCS

 - demonstrate synthesis and integration of the specialized FCS body of knowledge through engaged learning experiences

 - choose, examine, and assess the impact of civic engagement relevant to FCS